-St. George’s University, the first private Caribbean medical school, has over 18,000 graduates in medicine, veterinary medicine, public health, and other professions and disciplines who follow the SGU philosophy of global education and apply their education at home and abroad.
-Here’s one of the events commenced in March 2018 to give you a glimpse of what it’s like to get a degree at St. George’s University:
+St. George’s University, the first private Caribbean medical school, has over 18,000 graduates in medicine, veterinary medicine, public health, and other disciplines.
+Graduates of this school follow the SGU philosophy of global education and apply their education at home and abroad.

-Match Day 2018 has long been circled on the calendars of St. George’s University School of Medicine graduates.
-On Friday, the wait was over, and the celebration commenced.
+St. George’s University School of Medicine graduates have long waited for the arrival of Match Day 2018.
+Finally, on Friday, the wait was over, and the celebration commenced.

-Hundreds of SGU grads matched into highly competitive programs across the country, including in such fields as diagnostic radiology, anesthesiology, neurology, surgery, emergency medicine, and pediatrics, among others.
+Hundreds of SGU grads matched into highly competitive programs across the country including diagnostic radiology, anesthesiology, neurology, surgery, emergency medicine, and pediatrics.

 Learn more about St. George’s University and their programs.

 This article was first published in the website of St. George’s University.